 - Bosley v.
 Wirts (2011): The plaintiff was hit from the rear on the highway by the defendant and suffered “spinal nerve” damage.
 He was treated with steroid injections and awarded $41,000 in damages.
 NOTE: Although this case involved steroid injection treatment, the plaintiff’s injuries may have been somewhat more extensive than a herniated disc.
 Most cases have multiple injuries that impede the ability to find value by looking at sample verdicts and settlements.

 Oh my goodness.
 It turns out that you can fit a lot more than a truck between a herniated disc surgery cases and one treated just with steroids.
-I mean, I’ve asked a jury for more than just for getting the injections themselves.
+I mean, I’ve asked a jury for more than these compensation payouts just for receiving the injections themselves.
 Have you seen those needles?

 These verdicts are beyond awful.
 I want to say it is a small sampling size, but we found 10 herniated disc injury cases that were treated with steroid injections.
-I can tell you emphatically, categorically, for-sureedly (new word I just made up for emphasis): these are not representative of our results in these disc injury cases.
+I can tell you emphatically, categorically, for-sureedly (a new word I just made up for emphasis) that these are not representative of our results in these disc injury cases.
 Look at a few of the Miller & Zois verdicts on this list.
 I don’t think any of our cases here were surgery cases.

 Medical Literature on Steroid Epidural Injections

 - Vydra D, et al (2020).
 Current Trends in Steroid Dose Choice and Frequency of Administration of Epidural Steroid Injections: A Survey Study.
 Journal of Injury, Function, and Rehabilitation, 2020 Jan;12(1):49-54.
-Study underscores that epidural injections come with risks that increase cumulatively.
+A study conducted by a pain medicine fellow at the Mayo Clinic in Florida his colleagues that underscores epidural injections come with risks that increase cumulatively.